Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/numpy_from_scratch.md

 ## The Mat(rix) class and standalone functions
 <div style="text-align: justify">
 First off, we need a class 'Mat' (as in 'matrix').
-Matrix like data will be passed to the Mat class in the form of lists of lists, with each sub-list acting as a row.
+Matrix like data will be passed to the Mat class in the form of a list of lists, with each sub-list acting as a row.
 We will gradually build up a suit of methods to do all the needed operations.
 </div>